CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 z' &= \Delta' \sin(a')
 \end{align}
 ```
 Where $\Delta'$ is the apparent distance to the object.
-These are the apparent coordinates of the object.
+These are the apparent horizontal coordinates of the object.

 Consider another coordinate system, parallel to the first but centered at the Earth's center $C$, i.e. the $x$-axis points in the direction $T'C$, and the $z$-axis points in the direction $CZ'$.
 The position $(x, y, z)$ of the object is given in this new coordinate system as (by equation $1.1$):
 ```math